percona/postgresql-docs/docs/apt.md

 # Install Percona Distribution for PostgreSQL on Debian and Ubuntu

 This document describes how to install Percona Distribution for PostgreSQL from Percona repositories on DEB-based distributions such as Debian and Ubuntu.
+[Read more about Percona repositories :material-arrow-top-right:](repo-overview.md).

 ## Preconditions

-Debian and other systems that use the apt package manager include the upstream PostgreSQL server package (`postgresql-13`) by default.
-The components of Percona Distribution for PostgreSQL 13 can only be installed together with the PostgreSQL server shipped by Percona (`percona-postgresql-13`).
-If you wish to use Percona Distribution for PostgreSQL, uninstall the PostgreSQL package provided by your distribution (`postgresql-13`) and then install the chosen components from Percona Distribution for PostgreSQL.
+Debian and other systems that use the apt package manager include the upstream PostgreSQL server package (postgresql-{{pgversion}}) by default.
+The components of Percona Distribution for PostgreSQL can only be installed together with the PostgreSQL server shipped by Percona (percona-postgresql-{{pgversion}}).
+If you wish to use Percona Distribution for PostgreSQL, uninstall the PostgreSQL package provided by your distribution (postgresql-{{pgversion}}) and then install the chosen components from Percona Distribution for PostgreSQL.

 ## Procedure

 Run all the commands in the following sections as root or using the `sudo` command: